The passive movement of particles from an area of high concentration to low concentration. This happens along a concentration gradient

 smaller cells have more surface area across which to pass oxygen, nutrients and waste materials

-a projection from a prokaryotic cell that propels it through its liquid environment
+a long projection from a prokaryotic cell that propels it through its liquid environment

 where are ribosomes found?